 About

 Ace Cresswell is a Manchester based artist who uses analogue photography to explore the multifaceted experiences of queer and trans identities.
-He challenges traditional narratives of visibility, creating a space where bodies are both celebrated and critically examined.
-He interrogates how the queer body is shaped, navigating an estranged world where such bodies are often marginalised, misrepresented or simply excluded.
+He challenges traditional narratives of visibility, creating a space where the body is both celebrated and critically examined.
+He interrogates how the trans body is shaped and moulded through experience, navigating an estranged world where such bodies are often marginalised or misrepresented.
+He exaggerates the body into strange, dynamic forms, utilising the aesthetics of bodily excess to situate the body as a site of refusal against this.

-His photographs reference the long standing history of queer photography through its focus on representation and critiques of performative roles.
-He uses the medium as a form of documenting his lived experience as a trans man through his own lens.
-The physicality of analogue processes allows him to embrace experimentation and transformation, destabilising notions of digital repetition and perfection.
+His photoshoots reference the history of queer photography and its focus on representation and performativity, using the medium as a form of documenting his lived experience as a trans man.
+The physicality of analogue processes allows him to embrace experimentation and transformation, destabilising notions of digital repetition and perfection, creating entirely unique, individual prints.